 So not only were Neanderthals crafty at making tools, quick to adapt to harsh conditions, and clever and strong hunters, they also cared for those within their family group to the point that a member could live for (perhaps) many years after a major injury.
 The more we study the evidence of Neanderthal life, the more we discover their softer side.

 8. Neanderthals had loud, high-pitched voices.

 Nope, they didn't just grunt.
 While they might not have had particularly sophisticated vocabularies, Neanderthals were capable of complex speech thanks to the presence and position of the hyoid bone, a bone structure located in the neck that supports the root of the tongue.
 This is the very bone that allows modern humans to vocalize as we do.

 A team of researchers modeled how the bone worked within the throat of Neanderthals.
 BBC reports:

 Stephen Wroe, from the University of New England, Armidale, NSW, Australia, said: "We would argue that this is a very significant step forward.
 It shows that the Kebara 2 hyoid doesn't just look like those of modern humans — it was used in a very similar way."
 He told BBC News that it not only changed our understanding of Neanderthals, but also of ourselves.
 "Many would argue that our capacity for speech and language is among the most fundamental of characteristics that make us human.
 If Neanderthals also had language then they were truly human, too."

 While they could speak like us, they didn't necessarily sound like us.
-Their build likely gave them a higher-pitched and quite a loud voice.
-In this video, vocal experts explain how their large chests and posture likely made Neanderthals sound:
+Their build likely gave them a higher-pitched and quite loud voice.
+In this video, voice experts explain how their large chests and posture likely made Neanderthals sound:

 Editor's note: This file was originally published in October 2016 and has been updated with new information.